Singer songwriter Justin Townes Earle would never admit it, but he has a lot to live up to -- not least of which is his name.

 "All my heroes, from my dad [a former heroin addict who went to prison in the '90s on drug and firearms charges] to Kurt Cobain, Jimmy Reed, Shane MacGowan I thought you had to be this certain way.
 I was chasing this image damn near into the grave," he says.
 "But you don't have to be fucked up to write a good song."

 Listening to his EP, "Yuma," you can hear that the sober Earle has plenty of talent to offer.
 It's a mostly traditional approach to acoustic music, with several of the songs (including "Ghosts of Virginia," which mentions Richmond many times) having the lengthy, storytelling approach employed by his father and Van Zandt.
 The self-taught Earle has a keen sense of narrative and even sounds a little like his dad, which may be unavoidable.
 "I don't like labels," he says, "but if I had to, I would label myself hillbilly music."

-Earle says he's a big Civil War fan (he's read the 3,000-page Shelby Foote collection twice) and says there will be more songs about it on his new album, which will likely have a Ray Price, Buck Owens type of feel.
-But he's been to Richmond only once, when he opened for Jason Isbell (of the Drive-By Truckers) several months ago, and he has yet to see any of the city's historical landmarks.
+Earle notes that he's a big student of the Civil War -he's read the 3,000-page Shelby Foote collection twice- and there will be some songs referencing it on his new album, which will have "a Ray Price, Buck Owens type" of feel.
+But he's been to Richmond only once, when he opened for Jason Isbell of the Drive-By Truckers several months ago, and he has yet to see any of the city's controversial historic landmarks.
 When he plays his Richmond gig at the Barksdale Theatre's Stretchin' series, he will be accompanied by Corey Yount on banjo, mandolin and harmonica.

 Although he never spent much time around his father, who married five times and was usually away touring, the elder Earle did give him some advice: